Ann Robinson

-Ann Robinson (born May 25, 1929) is an American former actress and stunt horse rider.
+Ann Robinson (May 25, 1929 – September 26, 2025) was an American actress and stunt horse rider.
 She had a leading role in the science-fiction classic The War of the Worlds, and starred in the 1954 film Dragnet as a Los Angeles police officer.

 Early life

 Robinson was born on May 25, 1929, and attended Hollywood High School.
 Her father was employed by the Bank of Hollywood, at the corner of Hollywood and Vine.
 He taught her how to ride horses, beginning when she was only three.
 Robinson became an accomplished rider, which led to her first professional work in Hollywood as a stunt rider in film Frenchie with Shelley Winters.